sgonyea/mongo_mapper_ext/readme.md

       m.down{Sample.destroy_all}
     end

-    # Tell it the version of database You need, and it's smart enough to figure out all needed :up or :down
+    # Tell it database and version, and it's smart enough to figure out all needed :up or :down
-    Migration.update(:global, 1)
+    Migration.update(:default, 1)

 ## Custom Scope